coconutlabs/julius/00readme.txt

     http://julius.sourceforge.jp/en/

-Also it is worth taking a look at the Julius forum at:
+For QA, discussion and development information, please see and join the Julius web forum at:

     http://julius.sourceforge.jp/forum/